-During the three months ended March 31, 2022, the Company recorded a total stock-based compensation expense related to the restricted stock awards of \$76,000.
-During the three months ended March 31, 2021, the Company recorded a total stock-based compensation expense related to the restricted stock awards of \$90,000.
-As of March 31, 2022, unrecognized stock-based compensation expense related to outstanding unvested shares of restricted stock was de minimis.
+During the three months ended March 31, 2023, the Company recorded no stock-based compensation expense related to restricted stock awards as all awards are vested.
+During the three months ended March 31, 2022, the Company recorded total stock-based compensation expense related to restricted stock awards of \$0.1 million.
+As of March 31, 2023, there was no unrecognized stock-based compensation expense related to outstanding unvested shares of restricted stock awards remaining.